grimreaper/cpython/Doc/library/asyncio-protocol.rst

 DatagramTransport
 -----------------

+.. class:: DatagramTransport

-.. method:: DatagramTransport.sendto(data, addr=None)
+   .. method:: sendto(data, addr=None)

       Send the *data* bytes to the remote peer given by *addr* (a transport-dependent target address).
 If *addr* is :const:`None`, the data is sent to the target address given on transport creation.

       This method does not block; it buffers the data and arranges for it to be sent out asynchronously.

-.. method:: DatagramTransport.abort()
+   .. method:: abort()

       Close the transport immediately, without waiting for pending operations to complete.
 Buffered data will be lost.
 No more data will be received.
       The protocol's :meth:`connection_lost` method will eventually be called with :const:`None` as its argument.

-BaseSubprocessTransport
+SubprocessTransport
 -----------------------

-.. class:: BaseSubprocessTransport
+.. class:: SubprocessTransport

    .. method:: get_pid()